Fahad-codecraft/QuotableHub/README.md

 # ReadMe.md

-Quotopia is a free, open source quotes API.
+QuotableHub is a free, open source quotes API.
 Highly Inspired By [quotable.io](quotables.io) by [lukePeavey](https://github.com/lukePeavey).
-With access to over a million carefully curated quotes spanning various themes, Quotopia API offers an expansive collection to enrich your applications, websites, or creative projects.
+With access to over a million carefully curated quotes spanning various themes, QuotableHub API offers an expansive collection to enrich your applications, websites, or creative projects.

-As the sole architect of Quotopia, I&#039;ve meticulously curated a vast database featuring quotes, a small fraction of approximately 7000 quotes contains some inaccuracies and duplicarions which was missed during creating the dataset.
+As the sole architect of QuotableHub, I&#039;ve meticulously curated a vast database featuring quotes, a small fraction of approximately 7000 quotes contains some inaccuracies and duplicarions which was missed during creating the dataset.
 However, the rest have been thoroughly checked for reliability and quality.

-I take immense pride in this creation and remain committed to continually refining and improving Quotopia.
+I take immense pride in this creation and remain committed to continually refining and improving QuotableHub.
 Your support and understanding are invaluable as I work towards perfecting this repository of inspiration.

 Stay tuned!
-Quotopia is continuously evolving.
+QuotableHub is continuously evolving.
 More exciting features are on the way to enhance your experience with an even larger collection of accurate quotes and smoother functionality.

 # Rate Limit